luyiiw/deforestation-kalimantan/README.md

 - Save all bands and indices into a stacked raster: `post_fire_with_indices.tif`

 ### 3. **Training Sample Creation**
-- Digitize labeled points in QGIS (class = "burn" or "not burn")
+- Digitize labeled points in ArcGIS (class = "burn" or "not burn")
 - Export to `burn_training_samples.geojson`
 - Sample raster values at point locations and build a labeled DataFrame